survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 # Minifying the Build

-So far, we haven't given thought to our build output and no doubt it's going to be a little chunky, especially as we included React in it.
+We haven't given thought to our build output yet and no doubt it's going to be a little chunky, especially as we included React in it.
 We can apply a variety of techniques to bring down the size of the vendor bundle.
 We can also leverage client level caching and load certain assets lazily as we saw earlier.

 **Minification** is a process where code is simplified without losing any meaning that matters to the interpreter.
 As a result, your code will most likely look quite jumbled and it will be hard to read.
 But that's the point.